Body Piercing After Care

 1) Non Scented, Dye Free Cleaning products to wash your piercing.
 No more than (2x) twice a day.
 Preferably in the shower so it can be rinsed of all soap and debris.

-2) You can soak your piercing as many times as you like, for however long and when you like with warm water only.
-We recommend to NOT use sea salt or saline solution .
+2) You can soak your piercing as many times as you like, for however long and when you like with WARM WATER ONLY.

 (Due to overuse, it can cause drying and irritation)

 *Wash your hands prior to contact on, or near the area of your healing piercing.